 The Academy Trust is a company limited by guarantee incorporated in England and Wales and an exempt charity.
-The charitable company's Memorandum and Articles of Association dated 13 February 2013 are the primary governing documents of the Academy Trust.
+The charitable company's Memorandum and Articles of Association dated 13 February 2013 were the primary governing documents of the Academy Trust during 2021-22.
+The Academy Trust adopted the latest model articles from the Catholic Education Service and the Department for Education on 21 September 2022.
 The Directors of The Bishop Wheeler Catholic Academy Trust are also the Directors of the charitable company for the purposes of company law.
 The charitable company is known as The Bishop Wheeler Catholic Academy Trust.

-The Bishop Wheeler Catholic Academy Trust is made up of eleven academies:
+The Bishop Wheeler Catholic Academy Trust is made up of thirteen academies:

-- St. Mary's Menston, a Catholic Voluntary Academy - St. Joseph's Catholic Primary School Otley, a Voluntary Academy - Ss.
-Peter and Paul Catholic Primary School, a Voluntary Academy - Sacred Heart Catholic Primary School, a Voluntary Academy - St. Mary's Horsforth Catholic Voluntary Academy - St. Joseph's Catholic Primary School Pudsey, a Voluntary Academy - St Mary's Catholic Primary School Knaresborough, a Voluntary Academy - St Joseph's Catholic Primary School Harrogate, a Voluntary Academy - Holy Name Catholic Voluntary Academy, Cookridge - St. Stephen's Catholic Primary School and Nursery, a Voluntary Academy - St Robert's Catholic Primary School, a Voluntary Academy
+St. Mary's Menston, a Catholic Voluntary Academy

+St. Joseph's Catholic Primary School Otley, a Voluntary Academy

+Ss.
+Peter and Paul Catholic Primary School, a Voluntary Academy

+Sacred Heart Catholic Primary School, a Voluntary Academy

+St. Mary's Horsforth Catholic Voluntary Academy

+St. Joseph's Catholic Primary School, Pudsey, a Voluntary Academy

+St Mary's Catholic Primary School, Knaresborough, a Voluntary Academy

+St Joseph's Catholic Primary School, Harrogate, a Voluntary Academy

+Holy Name Catholic Voluntary Academy, Cookridge

+St. Stephen's Catholic Primary School and Nursery, a Voluntary Academy

+St Robert's Catholic Primary School, a Voluntary Academy

+St John Fisher Catholic Academy

+St Joseph's Catholic Primary School, Tadcaster, a Voluntary Academy